lban2049/lodash/.aigne/doc-smith/docs/security.md

 # Security

-We consider the security of Lodash a top priority.
-This document details the project's security policy, which versions receive security updates, and how to responsibly report a vulnerability.
+The Lodash team considers the security of the project a top priority.
+This document details our security policy, which versions receive security updates, and the procedure for responsibly reporting any vulnerabilities you may discover.

 ## Supported Versions

-The following table describes which versions of this project are currently supported with security updates:
+The following table describes which versions of Lodash are currently supported with security updates:

 | Version | Supported          |
 | ------- | ------------------ |